ronsala/restauranter/README.md

 # Restauranter

-An open source restaurant management web app.
-A corresponding React frontend can be found at [https://github.com/ronsala/restaranter-frontend](https://github.com/ronsala/restaranter-frontend).

-A user is able to

-* as patron
+Patrons can ...

 * order dishes from a menu
 * arrange to pick up or dine in
 * check out
-  * see their own orders

-* as proprietor
+* sign up for an account for return visits (optional)

+Proprietors can ...

+* Sign up for an account
-  * set up a restaurant and menu
+* Set up a restaurant and menu
-  * see their restaurant's orders
+* See their restaurant's orders and mark them fulfilled

 You can watch a video demo
 <!-- TODO: -->